gopuman/ADM/README.md

   <img src="https://img.shields.io/github/repo-size/gopuman/ADM" alt="Repo size">
 </p>

-Welcome to the ADM - Automated Dungeon Master repository!
-This software allows users to play a game of DND campaign with a fully automated dungeon master powered by AI.
+Welcome to ADM - Automated Dungeon Master repository!
+ADM allows users to play a game of DND campaign with a fully automated dungeon master powered by GPT-3.

 ## Installation
 To install the required packages, run the following command: